csnord/flapper-example/README.md

 ####File: app.js
 * Added function on controller: incrementUpvotes
 * Added capability to add a new title, as well as a link

+###3 - Adding Some Style
+Added bootstrap from a CDN.
+Styled up the index.html code with bootstrap.